marcinczelej/NLP/machine translation projects/Seq2Seq/README.md

 4. **Prediction step**

-It`s forward pass but feeded with <start> token at the beginnning.
+It`s forward pass but feeded with <start> token at the beginning.
 Next steps are basically:

 - take decoder output